When starting a business, finding an idea is half the battle. The other half is funding it.

 1. Find a free business idea

-The first stage of starting a business is to develop an idea.
-If you’re unsure on what that could be, here are six creative business ideas you can start with no money.
+The first stage of starting a new business is developing an idea.
+If you’re ready to become a business owner but don’t have any personal savings or other funding sources, here are six creative business ideas you can start with no money.

 The easiest way to start a business with no money is to sell your services.
-Even if you haven’t mastered a specific area, being better than the average person at something means you can start a business that helps them.
-So, start by looking at the things you know how to do better than most people.
-Package that skill set into a service, such as:
+Even if you haven’t mastered a specific skill, start by identifying the things you know how to do better than most people.
+“Since you don’t have the capital yet, start with the things that you have, like your experience, knowledge, skills, and resources you own,” says Kei Nishida, owner of Japanese Green Tea Co.

 - Freelance writing